 Say hi to Ariel Cohen.

-Ralph.
+Hello, Ralph.

-We are in a global community and we do need to work with China and Russia financially.
+We are in a global community, and we do need to work with China and Russia financially.

-And that's something that, you know, while dealing with them economically, it's certainly a fact that they are few funding our enemy.
+And that's something that, you know, while dealing with them economically, it's certainly a fact that they are funding our enemy.

 That's my point.

-And I also am kind of disappointed because I'm looking at the example of Germany, and Germans after the collapse of the wall really wanted to reunify and be one people, and it it costs them a lot.
+And I also am kind of disappointed because I'm looking at the example of Germany.

 It was like several GDPs of Germany.

-Uh but they wanted to reunify.
+But they wanted to reunify.

 It looks like South Korea is looking at the bill, a potential cost of reunification with the North that is falling behind in development, and they don't really want to reunify with their brothers.

-Absolutely, because Iran uh uh founded his balah, uh uh Hezbollah, which is a terrorist organization, is a fully owned Iranian subsidiary.
+Hezbollah, which is a terrorist organization, is a fully owned Iranian subsidiary.

 And Israel obviously can't sit still while Hezbollah rains rockets on their cities, killing civilians, threatening power stations, refineries, Haifa Bay, all of that.